8 Major Reasons Behind the Soaring Layoffs in the Pharmaceutical Industry

 Related Post: Keeping Up with Recent Diabetes Therapies (Diabetes Mellitus)

-Shivani is a content writer at PharmaShots.
+Shivani was a content writer at PharmaShots.
 She has a keen interest in recent innovations in the life sciences industry.
-She covers news related to Product approvals, clinical trial results, and updates.
-She can be contacted at connect@pharmashots.com.
+She was covering news related to Product approvals, clinical trial results, and updates.
+We can be contacted at connect@pharmashots.com.